ABOUT THE AUXILIARY

 The New York City Parks Mounted Auxiliary Unit, Inc. was founded in 1996 by a group of New Yorkers who met up for daily horseback rides on the Central Park bridle paths.
 They hoped to contribute to the park’s safety by observing and reporting any signs of trouble they encountered on their morning rides.

 Since then, the Auxiliary has grown from those few volunteers into a unit of about 50 members who patrol parks in all five boroughs.
-These private citizens volunteer their time to serve the community by working with the New York City Parks Enforcement Patrol (PEP).
-Auxiliary Officers patrolling on horseback act as “eyes and ears” for the peace officers of the six-horse PEP Mounted Unit.
-Auxiliary Officers help protect the natural beauty of the parks—and keep them safe for New Yorkers and visitors alike—by maintaining a clearly visible mounted presence.
+These private citizens serve the community by partnering with New York City Parks Enforcement Patrol (PEP) Mounted Officers, helping these peace officers to deter, identify, and address illegal or unsafe activities.

 By our very presence, Mounted Auxiliary Officers act as Parks ambassadors.
 The big, handsome horses we ride (most are draft breeds, such as Percherons and Clydesdales) attract adults and children alike, and as we chat with tourists we’re showing them that New York City welcomes the world.
 City children, timid at first, come closer to pat the horses and exclaim over their enormous hooves; at the same time, they’re learning that those who uphold the law are accessible and friendly.